giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 ![Azure Subscriptions list](/img/azure-subscriptions-list.png)

-Alternatively you can use the Azure CLI like so:
+Alternatively you can use the Azure CLI as follows:

 ```nohighlight
 $ az account list --output table